-One of the best things that you can do to effectively regulate temperatures within your facility is to reassess your current strategies.
-This includes having your HVAC system inspected, conducting an efficiency audit, and ensuring that all components of your cooling system are working as designed.
+One of the best things you can do to regulate temperatures within your facility effectively is to reassess your current strategies.
+This includes having your HVAC system inspected, conducting an efficiency audit, and ensuring that all cooling system components are working as designed.
 However, doing all of this in-house can be impractical and time-consuming.

-The best approach is to contact Tate Mechanical Systems.
-We are trained on the latest safety practices to combat COVID concerns.
+The best approach is to contact Tate Engineering.
 We can simultaneously improve the efficiency and safety of your facility using our decades of industry experience.
 If you are ready to get started, contact us today!